JRMurr/JRMurr.github.io/data/blog/type-safe-groupby-in-typescript.md

 ```

 Now this works great, we can only pass in keys that have valid values, and we even get autocomplete on it!
 However, one thing that bothers me is the error message in the last case.
-While it's correct, saying `not assignable to parameter of type 'Filter<Foo>` is not very useful to a user.
+While it's correct, saying `not assignable to parameter of type 'Filter<Foo>'` is not very useful to a user.
 This pops up sometimes with typescript where it won't show the underlying type and instead just show the higher level type helper instead.

 To make the error message show the valid keys we can use a modified version of [this "hack"](https://stackoverflow.com/a/57683652).
-Here instead of creating the `Expand` type in the post, we can make our own `valuesOf` to replace the `[keyof T]` at the end of `Filter`
+Here instead of creating the `Expand` type in the post, we can make our own `ValuesOf` to replace the `[keyof T]` at the end of `Filter`

 ```typescript
 type ValuesOf<A> = A extends infer O ?
 A[keyof A] : never;